 In an effort to increase program efficiency and best serve children, agencies seek ways to share resources and consolidate.
 In 2016, Big Brothers Big Sisters in Androscoggin County separated from its sponsoring agency, Community Concepts, to become part of BBBS of Mid-Maine.
 This decision allowed continuation of services to youth, including the highly successful program matching students from Bates College with Littles in the community.

 Our History speaks for itself.
-Today, Big Brothers Big Sisters of Mid-Maine serves 7 counties and is changing the lives of ove 700 youth annually.
+After almost two decades of helping kids facing adversity, Big Brothers Big Sisters of Mid-Maine now serves 7 counties and is changing the lives of ove 700 youth annually.

 If you would like to Start Something for a child, please consider volunteering or donating today!
 Call 207-236-BBBS (2227) or email email@example.com